-Home: On the Home screen of the Web user interface, you can view active alarms and the most recent events recorded in the Event Log.
+Home: On the Home screen of the Web user interface, you can view the device name and location, temperature readings, active alarms, and the most recent events recorded in the Event Log.
 To view the entire Event Log, click More Events in the bottom-right of the Recent Device Events list.

-One or more icons and accompanying text indicate the current operating status of the unit:
+One or more icons and accompanying text indicate the current operating status of the unit.